sahabi/programming-blockchain/README.md

 On your browser you can select the notebook.

-The code snippets were run using Python 2.7.
-There is no guruantee with Python 3.
+Notebooks were tested only on Python 2.7 and Ubuntu 14.04.

 #### TODO